FAQS / More Information

 Choose your bandwidth limit (1-100GB).
 Solutions are hard cap – you can top up at any time online using your credit card and continue to browse websites, you will be notified to top up before your limit is reached.
 We also give you the option to purchase additional bandwidth online after your limit has bee reached.

-• Business ADSL for Large Business
+• Business FIbre for Large Business

 Step by Step Guide on Getting Connected with ITNT ADSL